reubenmiller/go-c8y-cli/docs/_pwsh/cmdlets/Get-DeviceGroupCollection.md

 ```

 ### -WithParents
-include a flat list of all parents and grandparents of the given object
+Include a flat list of all parents and grandparents of the given object

 ```yaml
 Type: SwitchParameter